 Community submissions Let audience suggest links (with your approval)

-Voting/rating Let users surface the best (Shelfy supports this)
+Voting/rating Let users surface the best (Shelfy supports this).
+For a full walkthrough of this approach, see community voting for link curation.

 Expert contributions Invite guest curators for specific sections